-The final three clips in the sequence depict the Laconia System, which remain unchanged for the whole season:
+The final three clips in the sequence depict the Laconia System, remaining unchanged for the whole season:

-Episode 2 has largely the same title sequence as Episode 1, with some small — but very significant — changes.
+S5 Episode 2 has largely the same title sequence as Episode 1, with some small but very significant changes.
 First, in the global image of Mars, the Inaros stealth asteroid is seen flying past above the trail of Deimos moonlets.
-The asteroid is briefly picked up by the Sentinel SEN-529 and SEN-544 tracking cameras — but if you blink you’ll miss it.
+The asteroid is briefly picked up by the Sentinel SEN-529 and SEN-544 tracking cameras—but blink and you’ll miss it.

-Episodes 2 and 3 update the whereabouts of three spaceships: Amos, Peaches and Erich’s private shuttle has departed Earth; on Mars the Razorback is docked in Mariner Valley; and the Chetzamoka is gone from the asteroid belt.
+S5 Episodes 2 and 3 update the whereabouts of three spaceships: Amos, Peaches and Erich’s private shuttle has departed Earth; on Mars the Razorback docked in Mariner Valley; and the Chetzamoka which has now departed the asteroid belt.

-In the show (at the end of Episode 3), we see a man fishing for Atlantic mackerel with his Fishfinder-5000 app-connected goggles when the asteroid hits Dakar thousands of kilometres away to the north.
+In S5 at the end of Episode 3, we see a man fishing for Atlantic mackerel with his Fishfinder-5000 app-connected goggles when the asteroid hits Dakar thousands of kilometres away to the north.
 We hear a faint boom and watch as the fish react to the infrasound they sense, ahead of anything the fisherman notices.
 The sign on the beach is written in a language which implies he is in the southern hemisphere on the east coast of South Africa, which puts him 6,500 km away from ground zero.
 And we know the tsunami travels across the Atlantic and hits the coast of America some 6,000 km to the east.
-The consistency of detail in this show is stunning — and unlike the Earth in the relentless asteroid attacks in the episodes that follow, this show will be missed when it all wraps up at the end of Season 6.
+The consistency of detail in this show is stunning—and unlike the Earth in the relentless asteroid attacks in the episodes that follow, this show will be missed when it all wraps up at the end of Season 6.

 But back to the opening credits of Season 5…

-In Episode 4, the next clip shows the Razorback is taking off from Mariner Valley.
+The next clip in the S5 Episode 4 intro shows the Razorback taking off from Mariner Valley.

-Also in Episode 5, we see the previously blue city bay now in ruins below the sky now an orange haze from dust and ejecta.
+Also in S5 Episode 5, we see the previously blue city bay now in ruins below the sky now an orange haze from dust and ejecta.
 The mass exodus of ships to Luna continues on above.
-This cuts to Luna with Earth looming in the sky above Lovell City — the impact flash on Earth can be seen on the east coast of America.
+This cuts to Luna with Earth looming in the sky above Lovell City—the impact flash on Earth can be seen on the east coast of America.

 When we reach Mars, we see just one ship flying over Mariner Valley as the Martian defection to Laconia gathers momentum.
-We also notice that the Razorback has gone because Alex and Bobbie are now heading out to the asteroid belt in pursuit of the Barkeith.
-Of course, we know that the Razorback is now called the Screaming Firehawk; having tried four seasons ago (S1, Ep.
-5) to name get this name for a spaceship, Alex finally got his way.
+Also notice that the Razorback has gone, since Alex and Bobbie are now heading out to the asteroid belt in pursuit of the Barkeith.
+The transponder name of the Razorback is shown as Screaming Firehawk: having tried four seasons ago (in S1, Ep.
+5) to name a spaceship Screaming Firehawk, Alex finally got his way, albeit temporarily.

-The final three clips in Episodes 2 to 10 show the Laconia Ring and Laconia System, the same as in Episode 1.
+The final three clips in S5 Episodes 2 to 10 show the Laconia Ring and Laconia System, the same as in S5 Episode 1.

 That’s it to the end of Season 5.